A Bunch Of Social Issues Related To Facebook And Other Social Networking Sites

 - Slacktivism "support" of social causes

-Personally I think Facebook has benefits and there are ways to manage its drawbacks.
+I don't endorse Facebook one way or another.
+I get it if someone's not into it.
+I think it has its benefits, and there are ways to manage its drawbacks.
+Though you can say that about any social media platform.
 Some of the positives are:

-- It's a good way to keep up with what people are doing, especially friendly acquaintances you don't know enough that you'd phone or email them otherwise.
+- It's a good way to keep up with what people are doing, especially friendly acquaintances you don't know enough that you'd text or email them otherwise.
 I think of it as quasi-keeping in touch.
-You're not directly contacting the other person, but you're indirectly staying on each other's minds and letting each other know what's going on in your lives through your Facebook activity.
+You're not directly contacting them, but you're indirectly staying on each other's minds and letting each other know what's going on in your lives through your Facebook activity.

 - It's a really convenient way to organize get togethers.
 Create an official event, or just a message to a bunch of people, and then let them work out the details.

-- Done properly and in moderation, it can be a good way to show your personality to people.
+- Done properly and in moderation, it can be a good way to show your personality.
 Through your status updates, 'Liked' pages, or videos or articles you link to, you can let your friends know a bit about what makes you tick.
-I can think of acquaintances I've added to Facebook, who when I read their listed Interests, or saw an interesting story they linked to, thought, "Oh wow, I didn't know they were into that stuff."
+I can think of acquaintances I've added to Facebook, who when I read their listed Interests, or saw a story they linked to, thought, "Oh wow, I didn't know they were into that stuff."

-You can mitigate the annoying stuff easily enough:
+You can mitigate a lot of the annoyances easily enough: